 What does obsessive-compulsive disorder (OCD) really look like?
 And how do you treat it in kids?
-Dr. Jerry Bubrick, a cognitive and behavioral psychologist, has devoted much of his career to helping children and teens conquer the debilitating thought patterns (obsessions) and repetitive rituals (compulsions) that are defining symptoms of OCD.
+Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute, has devoted much of his career to helping children and teens conquer the debilitating thought patterns (obsessions) and repetitive rituals (compulsions) that are defining symptoms of OCD.

 Here he shares insights into pediatric OCD and the transformations that can come through intensive treatment.

 Let’s say I’m a 14-year-old girl who’s afraid of germs.
 How will my treatment work?

 Okay.
 You’ve had your diagnostic evaluation, and we’ve had a feedback session with you and your parents to talk about your diagnosis.
 We’ve determined you have OCD with contamination worries—not ADHD—and we’re going to treat this, based on the severity, in 90-minute sessions, three times a week, using exposure and response prevention (ERP).
 One of the first things we’re going to do at this point is map out your symptoms and set up a fear hierarchy.
 To effectively treat you, I have to understand the intricacies and everyday impact of your condition.
 And I have to gain perspective on how disturbed you are by your different symptoms.

 I’m going to ask you a series “what if” questions and have you answer them on a scale from 0 to 10 how anxious you’d be.
 So, how anxious would you be if I dropped my pen on the floor and you picked it up?

 Four or 5.

 What if you used a tissue to pick it up?